M

 Here are the base foundations that we look at when it comes to roadmap prioritization.

-The level of effort involved
+The level of effort

 Every item on your digital commerce roadmap requires a different level of effort.
 This can range from subtle CX tweaks to major platform overhauls.
 Understanding the effort involved in each task is crucial for effective roadmap prioritization.

-Smaller efforts, such as SEO adjustments or front-end tweaks can often yield quick wins: low-hanging fruit from which you taste immediate benefits.
-On the other hand, larger efforts like overhauling your payment system or launching in a new country will require more resources and offer more significant long-term gains.
+On the other hand, larger efforts like overhauling your payment system or launching in a new country will require more resources but may offer more significant, long-term ROI.

 The KPIs

-Key performance indicators (KPIs) play a pivotal role in determining the success of your digital commerce initiatives.
-From the conversion rate, cart abandonment rate, and customer retention to return on ad spend, average order value, and customer lifetime value – each change or update to your roadmap needs to be aligned with specific KPIs that are measurable and impactful.
+From the conversion rate, cart abandonment rate, and customer retention to return on ad spend, average order value, and customer lifetime value, each change or update to your roadmap needs to be aligned with specific KPIs that are measurable and impactful.

 With your KPIs identified, we then work with clients to prioritize them, creating a clear hierarchy of tasks that are set up to align with business objectives.